dottxt-ai/demos/logs/README.md

 The report has several sections:

-- Summary, a natural language summary of what occured in the chunk of logs reviewed.
+- Summary, a natural language summary of what occurred in the chunk of logs reviewed.
 - Key observations, a list of things that STRESSED notices.
 This resembles a chain-of-thought type process.
 - Security events, a list of potential security events.
 This is followed by a list of log entries related to the possible event.
 - Traffic patterns, a list of URLs and how they are being accessed.
 This is used to understand common access patterns for web servers.